-- Ensure technological neutrality of the EU legislation aiming to limit emissions from passenger cars.
+- Ensure technological neutrality of the EU legislation aiming to limit the emissions from passenger cars.
 In the current Regulation4 defining the specific CO2 emission targets for car manufacturers, the use of lightweight materials is discouraged by the choice of the utility parameter implemented at EU level.
-EU policymakers should support the shift from mass-based CO2 emission rules to a technologically neutral methodology based on footprint (size). - Aluminium can help to halve the energy consumption of buildings.
-Europe needs to deliver on its objective that "all new buildings must fulfil a near zero-energy standard by the end of 2020 and likewise public buildings by the end of 2018"5.
-The Energy Efficiency Directive (Directive 2012/27/EU) latest proposals i.e.: 'Sustainable Buildings initiative' and "Strategy for the sustainable competitiveness of the construction sector and its enterprises" have a key role to play in order to stimulate the renovation of existing buildings.
+EU policy-makers should support the shift from mass-based CO2 emission rules to a technologically neutral methodology based on footprint (size). - Aluminium can help to halve the energy consumption of buildings.
+Europe needs to deliver on its objective that "all new buildings must fulfil a near zero-energy standard by end of 2020 and public buildings by end of 2018"5.
+The Energy Efficiency Directive (Directive 2012/27/EU) latest proposals i.e.: 'Sustainable Buildings initiative' and "Strategy for the sustainable competitiveness of the construction sector and its enterprises" have a key role to play in order to stimulate the renovation of existing buildings. - When developing future policies, targets, and resource efficiency indicators, the Commission should apply a Life Cycle Assessment approach taking into account the materials impact on the design, production, use and recycling of products.